 - “E” can be silent and stress the vowel before it.

 - When making plural words add “es” after “s”, “z”, “sh”,”ch”, or “x”.

 - Words you add suffixes to usually have double consonants

 - “Q” is usually followed by a “U”.

 Note: Words in the English language consist of vowels and consonants.
-Every word contains one or more vowels and every syllable has one vowel.
+Every word and every syllable contain one or more vowels.

 How to Apply the Spelling Rules